nvitya/vihal/armm/RP/README.md

 __PIO__               | - (3)   |

-Notes:
+__Notes__:

-  1.: Circular DMA buffer support uses additional helper channels, wich are allocated automatically 2.: The QSPI hardware is very much restricted to handle the external Flash memory only 3.: The PIO unit is a very Raspberry PI specific one, no vendor independent driver is possible here
+1. Circular DMA buffer support uses additional helper channels, wich are allocated automatically
+2. The QSPI hardware is very much restricted to handle the external Flash memory only
+3. The PIO unit is a very Raspberry PI specific one, no vendor independent driver is possible here